 John Richard Stephens has been an author for most of his life and when he takes a break from writing, he enjoys the challenge of composing haiku.
-Some of these have featured in Asahi Shimbun (Japan), Yamadera Basho Memorial Museum English Haiku Contest (Japan), Chrysanthemum (Germany), Enchanted Garden Haiku Journal (Romania), Triya (India), Cold Moon Journal (Italy), the zen space (U.S.), and Drifting Sands Haibun (U.S.).
-John also received an honorable mention in the 2025 Fujisan Tanka Contest (Japan).
+Some of these have featured in Asahi Shimbun (Japan), Yamadera Basho Memorial Museum English Haiku Contest (Japan), the 2025 Fujisan Tanka Contest (Japan), Icebox (Japan), Chrysanthemum (Germany), Enchanted Garden Haiku Journal (Romania), Triya (India), Cold Moon Journal (Italy), the zen space (Scotland), and Drifting Sands Haibun (U.S.).

 scrubbing to and fro—